wchill/revanced-patches/README.md

 * Try logging out and logging back in if you didn't uninstall the app in step 1

+I can't check the box for Spoof client; I get `Notice: This patch contains a required option that is not supported by this app`

+* Go to settings and toggle "Version compatibility check".
+I don't know why this fixes it

+I get a `null: null` error when I open the app

+* Your client ID is incorrect, check that you copied it correctly

 Can I skip any steps if I was using the moderator workaround

 * No, you have to follow all of the above steps